tantalor/megaera/README.md

 The structure of the local configuration is a dictionary.
 Every value of the dictionary may optionally be a dictionary with _prod_ and _dev_ keys.
 In this case, the _prod_ value will be used in production and the _dev_ value will be used in development.

-The local configuration will automatically be cached in memcached under they key _local_config_.
+The local configuration will automatically be cached in memcached.

 To load the entire configuration for a given environment, call `local.config()`.